OCRaP Logo

 The Policy:

-1. Surplus Land Priority: City-owned surplus land is offered first to Community Land Trusts (CLTs) or registered Co-op Groups on long-term nominal leases ($1/year for 99 years).
+1. Surplus Land Priority: City-owned surplus land is offered first to Community Land Trusts (CLTs) or registered Co-op Groups on long-term nominal leases (up to 99 years) with resale and anti-speculation clauses.

 Why It Works: